ng-docs/material2/src/lib/form-field/form-field.md

 #### Error: mat-form-field must contain a MatFormFieldControl

-#### Error: mat-form-field must contain a MatFormFieldControl（mat-form-field 内必须有一个 MatFormFieldControl）
+#### Error: mat-form-field must contain a MatFormFieldControl <br>（mat-form-field 内必须有一个 MatFormFieldControl）

 This error occurs when you have not added a form field control to your form field.
 If your form field contains a native `<input>` or `<textarea>` element, make sure you've added the `matInput`